Heartmoor Farm Education Centre provides classes, workshops, and

 The Fluvanna County Historical Society and the Rivanna Conservation Council act as local stewards preserving the heritage and rural character of the landscape.

 Robert has spent 20 years working with elementary and middle school students.
 He is a licensed contractor, a metal and ceramic artist, building restorationist, and therapeutic teacher.
 He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma from Bergamo at the 6-12 level.
 As a certified Director of K-12 schools in Virginia, he remains current in iMAT, Wilderness First-Aid (NOLS), and CPR.
-He lives at Heartmoor Farm, a 19th century farmstead with his family in Kents Store, VA.
+He lives at Heartmoor Farm, a 19th century farmstead in Kents Store, VA.